MakerPlane

 MakerPlane is an open source aviation organization, started by a group of Canadian plane building enthusiasts.
 Its members are designing the first open source airplane, which they estimate could cost about US$15,000 to build.

-Many do-it-yourself aircraft projects are abandoned before they are completed.
-Some of the causes are complex and vague plans and assembly instructions, lack of builder support, the thousands of hours needed to create a complete plane and manufacturers of parts and plans going out of business.
-The MakerPlane members participate in networking, share information and work together on a simple and economical plane design, and make some of their own parts, in order to overcome these obstacles.
+Many do-it-yourself aircraft projects are abandoned before they are completed due to complex plans and vague assembly instructions.
+A lack of builder support, the thousands of hours needed to create a complete plane and manufacturers of parts and plans going out of business also pose a risk.
+To combat these obstacles, MakerPlane members aim to maintain an active network, sharing information and working together on a simple and economical plane design, and make some of their own parts.